openstack-archive/networking-hyperv/doc/specs/scale-hyperv-neutron-agent.rst

 **Part 1.** The Hyper-V Neutron Agent and the nova-compute service can be syncronized, which can help solve the first part of the problem: the VMs are currently starting before the neutron ports are properly bound.
-By waiting for the ports to be processed, the VMs will be able to properly aquire the DHCP replies.
+By waiting for the ports to be processed, the VMs will be able to properly acquire the DHCP replies.

 Currently, Neutron generates a `vif plugged` notification when a port has been